cvrebert/notes/blog/bootstrap.md

 Future: No Carrier
 Future: [WebdriverCSS](https://github.com/webdriverio/webdrivercss-adminpanel) or Gemini

+customer service, jaded, soul-sucking

-Tangent: The Web stack sucks
+## Tangent: The Web stack sucks

 [all] [these] [browser] [bugs]
 [how did this pass QA?]
 "leave your sense of logic at the door" indeed
 N different vendors
 design by committee prog langs in general

-JS sucks
+### JS sucks
   preface: Python
   `this` craziness
   no integers craziness
   weak typing
   N different module systems
   Wat.

+JS tooling ecosystem
+  puzzle solving
+  perverse incentives
+  self-inflicted/artificial problems

-CSS sucks
+### CSS sucks
   no module system
   all the selectors suck
   it's the future, where's my damn "has X child" selector yet or perhaps, IE sucks

-HTML sucks
+### HTML sucks
 an advanced video game system with an obtuse and either primitive or oversimplified interface "semantic"
   ARIA kinda sorta